 BeXPHP, version 6, is a modular webapplication platform.
 It has a windowed user interface, a model–view–controller based widget toolkit, and offers an advanced user and group permissioning system.
 The system has a customizable tray for quick access to accessory apps, a main menubar for managing windows and opening applications.
 BeXPHP is a privately owned technology that was not open sourced.
 It was used to create massively multi–user, realtime business management applications for a variety of industries, including restaurant POS, retail POS, consignment bookstore and enterprise menu management.

 The Queen's Equity Appointments Process is designed for Queen's University to track the equity process for all staff and faculty appointments.
 The application shows the employment equity representative the equity profile of their unit, allows them to assemble a committee who are appropriately trained and specify all of their advertising details.
 The tool is integrated with the equity training databases for statistics and training records.
 After approval by Equity Office staff, the application allows them to import all applicants, and then rank, shortlist and make appointments.

-Gregory designed QEAP's workflow and user interface and wrote 100% of the code.
+Gregory designed the QEAP and Training Manager's workflow and user interface and wrote 100% of the code.
 It is an HTML5 application with a PHP/MySQL backend.
-It is hosted by Queen's IT Services.
+Both are hosted by Queen's IT Services.